mcgill-ecsess/student-resources/Software Engineering/README.md

-## Technical Development
+## Software Interviews

+* Cracking the Coding (Or PM) Interview Book by Gayle Laakmann McDowell

-* [Leetcode](https://leetcode.com/) - Great for interview practice questions
+* [Leetcode](https://leetcode.com/) - Great for interview practice questions to help you tackle those algorithms.
+Has Contests to test your problem solving skills!

+* [HackerRank](https://www.hackerrank.com/) - An alternative site for interview practice questions.
+Has more wordy situation problems in comparison to leetcode.
+Has competitions to test your problem solving skills!

-* [Geeks for geek](https://www.geeksforgeeks.org/fundamentals-of-algorithms/#AnalysisofAlgorithms) - Great for algorithm review and interview questions (Additionally it has CS theory concepts and language tutorials)
+* [Geeks for geek](https://www.geeksforgeeks.org/fundamentals-of-algorithms/#AnalysisofAlgorithms) - Great for algorithm review (Additionally it has CS theory concepts and language tutorials)